Blue Area — a picture of neglect

 The revised plan allowed for only six-storied buildings on the southern side of Jinnah Avenue, where the commercial plazas are now located, while on the northern side, high-rise buildings of 15 to 19 stories were permitted and where today stand the Saudi-Pak Tower, State Life Building and others.

 Adding to that situation, many of the buildings in the commercial district have not been built as per plan approved by the Capital Development Authority (CDA).
-Most plazas also do not conform to safety standards and have added floors and rooms in violation of CDA bylaws.
+Most plazas also do not conform to safety standards.

 Buildings, barring perhaps only a few, are in a state of disrepair and present a dismal view of the capital that was supposed to be a model for cities elsewhere in the country.
 Locating an office in these plazas is a tough task for there are so many of them cramped in each building that a first-time visitor would particularly be troubled in so doing.